DIDSR/VICTRE_DM_ROIs/README.md

 File naming
 -----------
 Individual ROI patches are named as roiMAMMO_X_Y_Z.raw, where X denotes signal absent (SA) or signal present (SP), Y is the ROI index of phantom, Z is the seed number of the phantom.
-Each seed denotes a different phantom, and files with same Z with different Y are different ROI patches from the same phantom.
+Each seed denotes a different phantom, and files containing same seed are different ROI patches from the same phantom.